Wing Commander: Prophecy: Gameplay

 Controls are available in two modes: basic, catering to new and casual players, and advanced, aiming to give a more realistic feeling of space combat.
-The two modes leverage the same flight dynamics engine, but in basic mode turning the ship around is assisting the player by coupling pitch, yaw, and roll (emulating airplane flight dynamics), while in advanced mode each axis is made independent for more complex but increased control, especially when using a HOTAS setup.
-There is also the possibility to temporarily disable the coupling system that assists the player in keeping thrust forward as the player pivots along the axes as if the spacecraft was an airplane: when this assisting system is disabled it is therefore possible to tilt the spacecraft using thrusters while keeping movement constant through inertia, as is realistic in space, and allowing for advanced offensive and defensive maneuvers, such as drifting sideways alongside a capital ship while shooting at it or quickly pivoting 180 degrees around and shooting at a chasing fighter.
+The two modes leverage the same flight dynamics engine, but in basic mode turning the ship around assists the player by coupling pitch, yaw, and roll (emulating airplane flight dynamics), while in advanced mode each axis is made independent for more complex but increased control, especially when using a HOTAS setup.
+There is also the possibility to temporarily disable the coupling system that assists the player in keeping thrust forward as the player pivots along the axes as if the spacecraft was an airplane: when this assisting system is disabled, it is possible to tilt the spacecraft using thrusters while keeping movement constant through inertia, allowing for advanced offensive and defensive maneuvers, such as drifting sideways alongside a capital ship while shooting at it or quickly pivoting 180 degrees around and shooting at a chasing fighter.

 Missions are played in sequence, and while the core scenario is constant, it is possible to fail missions and keep going forward in the game.
 Subsequent missions may become increasingly harder as the enemy gains an upper hand on the operational theater.
 As is traditional for the Wing Commander franchise, the player is placed in command of a flight of fighters, piloted by various non-player characters.
-Some of them may be killed during missions, resulting in a KIA in the leaderboard; however, others are plot-critical and will make use of their ejection seat to escape an exploding craft.
+Some of them may be killed during missions, resulting in a Killed In Action (KIA) in the leaderboard; however, others are plot-critical and will make use of their ejection seat to escape an exploding craft.

 In between missions, the player may explore the TCS Midway, the carrier vehicle upon which they are stationed, and engage various characters in conversation.